Bikers Not Cash Cows

 At a local level, taxation of motorcycling is most often justified as a method to change behaviours to promote sustainability.
 It takes the form of charging schemes to reduce congestion, air pollutant emissions or greenhouse gas emissions.
 The policies often fail to differentiate between cars and motorcycles.
 Examples such as the London Ultra Low Emission Zone apply the same charge for cars and motorcycles deemed to exceed emission standards, or in the case of Oxford’s Zero Emission Zone, all vehicles that produce any tailpipe CO2 emissions, face charges regardless of embedded carbon.

-MAG calls for any new Government to follow the example set by Transport Scotland, whose published guidance on Low Emission Zones specifically recommends that motorcycles and mopeds are scoped out of LEZ schemes unless a local authority can provide a robust justification for their inclusion. https://www.transport.gov.scot/media/50416/low-emission-zone-guidance-october-2021.pdf
+MAG calls for the Government to follow the example set by Transport Scotland, whose published guidance on Low Emission Zones specifically recommends that motorcycles and mopeds are scoped out of LEZ schemes unless a local authority can provide a robust justification for their inclusion. https://www.transport.gov.scot/media/50416/low-emission-zone-guidance-october-2021.pdf

 Motorcycles demonstrably reduce congestion and improve air quality.
 MAG’s report Powered Two Wheelers: An Air Quality Solution lays out the evidence in depth. https://wiki.mag-uk.org/images/c/cf/Promoting_Modal_Shift_to_PTWs_August_2018_%282%29.pdf